 Specialty training in Nuclear Medicine consists of core and higher speciality training.
 Core training provides physicians with the ability to investigate, treat and diagnose patients with acute and chronic medical symptoms, and with high quality review skills for managing inpatients and outpatients.
-Higher speciality training then builds on these core skills to develop the specific competencies required to practise independently as a consultant in Nuclear medicine.
+Higher speciality training then builds on these core skills to develop the specific competencies required to practise independently as a consultant in Nuclear Medicine.

-Core Medical training programmes are designed to deliver core training for specialty training by acquisition of knowledge and skills as assessed by the workplace based assessments and the MRCP.
+Acute Care Common Stem (ACCS) or Core Medical Training (CMT) programmes are designed to deliver core training for specialty training by acquisition of knowledge and skills as assessed by workplace based assessments and the MRCP.
 Programmes are usually for two years and are broad based consisting of four to six placements in medical specialties.
 These placements over the two years must include direct involvement in the acute medical take.
 Trainees are asked to document their record of workplace based assessments in an ePortfolio which will then be continued to document assessments in specialty training.
-Trainees completing core training will have a solid platform of common knowledge and skills from which to continue into Specialty Training at ST3, where these skills will be developed and combined with specialty knowledge and skills in order to award the trainee with a certificate of completion of training (CCT).
+Trainees completing core training will have a solid platform of common knowledge and skills from which to continue into Specialty Training at ST3, where these skills will be developed and combined with specialty knowledge and skills to lead to the award of a certificate of completion of training (CCT).
+Some doctors may have gained the competencies required for entry into specialty training at ST3 in posts that were not approved by the GMC for training in nuclear medicine.
+Doctors in this position can be appointed into specialty training, and upon successful completion of the remainder of the programme, they will be eligible for the award of a CESR (CP) in Nuclear Medicine and entry onto the specialist register, rather than a CCT.